Alberta, Okotoks Winter Prep Service for Your AutoWednesday 7th of June 2017

-When winter approaches in Alberta, Calgary residents break out the sweaters, coats, boots and mittens.
-We want to be ready for Alberta winter conditions.
+When winter approaches in Okotoks, Alberta residents break out the sweaters, coats, boots and mittens.
+We want to be ready for Okotoks winter conditions.
 Your vehicle needs to be ready for winter as well.
-The last thing Calgary residents want is to get stranded out in the cold.
+The last thing Alberta residents want is to get stranded out in the cold.
 You need your vehicle to be safe and reliable.
-It's a good idea to get caught up on any neglected maintenance items anytime - but the stakes are higher in cold Alberta winters.
+It's a good idea to get caught up on any neglected maintenance items anytime - but the stakes are higher in cold Okotoks winters.

-It is also a really good idea for Calgary residents to have their battery tested.
+It is also a really good idea for Alberta residents to have their battery tested.
 A battery's cranking power really drops with the temperature.
-If your battery is weak in the fall, it may not be up to a Alberta winter.
+If your battery is weak in the fall, it may not be up to a Okotoks winter.
 There is nothing like a dead battery in a snow storm.

 4007 Macleod Tr SW